kemckai/ArpVision/README.md

 ### CAGED System
 - **Major CAGED Shapes** - All five major triad shapes (C, A, G, E, D) transposable to any root
+- **Minor CAGED Shapes** - All five minor triad shapes (C, A, G, E, D) transposable to any root
+- **CAGED Scale Patterns** - Full major and minor scale patterns for each CAGED shape
 - Visual representation of classic open-position and barre chord forms
+- Toggle between triad and scale views for each shape

 ### Pentatonic Boxes
 - **5 Minor Pentatonic Boxes** - Classic position-based patterns (Boxes 1-5)